xtrinch/fcm-django/docs/index.rst

 The most is important limitation it is that is difficult to start out with a default (non-swapped) model and then later to switch to a swapped implementation without doing some migration hacking.

+If you choose to move forward with swapped models then:

+0. After creating your own ``Model`` don't forget to create ``migrations`` and ``migrate`` commands.
+1. In the DB will be two tables one that was created by this package and other your own.
+New data will appears only in your own table.
+2. On existed project you have to keep in mind there are required manual work to move data from one table to anther.
+3. If there's any tables with FK to swapped model then you have to deal with them on your own.
+4. If you choose to not inherit your model from ``AbstractFCMDevice`` then you have to deal with all missed methods of ``AbstractFCMDevice`` and its queryeset on your own.

 Python 3 support
 ----------------
 - ``fcm-django`` is fully compatible with Python 3.7+